wingo/online-cse/online-cse.md

   Box (Box n): f_n()
 ```

-We might expect an optimizing compiler to receive an input term like:
+We might expect a simple compiler front-end to residualize a program
+like the one in figure 2: a chain of if/then/else-if statements where
+each test is a similar logical conjunction.

 Figure 2:
 ```